Book For Sale!

 (Research of all obituaries from June revealed the death of one young married woman who was buried at Whitmire, but since I don’t know for sure if it is the same young lady, I will keep it to myself.)

-Seven months later on the 22nd of February, 1958, Mrs. Thelma Wendt of Ferry Pass, was making a visit to the Whitmire cemetery when she discovered the disturbed grave of 14-year-old Joan Danley.
+Seven months later on the 22nd of February, 1958, Mrs. Thelma Wendt of Ferry Pass, was visiting the Whitmire cemetery when she discovered the disturbed grave of 14-year-old Joan Danley.
 Miss Danley had been killed on Nine Mile Road when she was struck by a car the previous October.
 A 1200-pound slab had been removed, and the casket opened.
 Plaster casts were made of numerous footprints in the immediate area.
 Sheriff Emmett Shelby offered a $500 reward for information.
 Later the reward grew to $1500.
 The city council contributed $500.

 At 8:30 am on the 8th of March, Mrs. Thom Holmes was at the Whitmire Cemetery to visit her husband’s grave.
 She discovered the open and empty grave of eleven-year-old Suzette Parker.
 Police arrived and began to make plans for a search.
-Helicopters from Ellyson Field and bloodhounds from the state prison were going to be utilized in the search.
+Helicopters from Ellyson Field and bloodhounds from the state prison would be utilized in the search.
 About 2:30 pm, mounted County Patrolman Roy Sherer on a horse named Trigger, found the remains of the missing girl about 250 yards from the entry to the cemetery.
 She was lying on her back still in the pink dress she had been buried in.

 Suzette had passed away after a long illness on the 28th of February and was buried next to her first cousin Daniel Paul Parker who had died the previous day in Groves Texas.
 There had been a double funeral on March 2nd.
 His grave was undisturbed.